amplab/snap/README.md

 ## Building

-SNAP runs on Windows and Linux.
+SNAP runs on Windows, Linux and OSX.

 For Windows, we provide a Visual C++ project, `snap.sln`.
 Requirements:
 - Visual Studio 2019